lavague-ai/LaVague/docs/docs/module-guides/action-engine.md

 And in all cases then:

-- Executes the code using the Action Engine's `driver`
+- Executes the action using the Action Engine's `driver`
 - Logs information about the action process with the Engine's `logger`

 The `dispatch_instruction` method returns an `ActionResult` object, which contains: